 Hair loss or thinning hair is a big problem for both men and women because when you get older, hair will become thinner and brittle.
 This problem can be modified with Platelet Rich Plasma (PRP).
 PRP is plasma, derived from whole blood centrifuge, which contains growth factor.
 When it is injected to nourish the hair follicles, it will stimulate hair to be stronger and thicker.
 When you wash your hair, you can notice that hair will fall down more difficult.
 This method is very effective, and it is certified by many research.
 However, the patients must prepare themselves by stopping smoking and maintaining their health since the amount of growth factor varies according to the patient's health.
 If the patients have good health, there will be a lot of growth factors.
 These growth factors can nourish the hair resulting in healthier and stronger hair.

 However, we must first find the cause of the hair loss.
-Some people may be caused by abnormal hormones such as thyroid or cyst in the ovary, or some people may be caused by a fungal infection in scalp.
-Therefore, the diagnosis for the cause is important for finding the suitable treatment.ent.
+Some people may be caused by abnormal hormones such as thyroid or cysts in the ovary, or some people may be caused by a fungal infection in the scalp.
+Therefore, the diagnosis of the cause is important for finding a suitable treatment.